MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/_build/html/_sources/user_guide/segmentation.rst.txt

 Output Variables
 *************************

-1. **T_all**: Neuronal time-series
+1. :code:`T_all`: Neuronal time-series
-    - **Description**: `T_all` contains the fluorescence time-series data for each detected neuronal component.
+    - The fluorescence time-series data for each detected neuronal component.
 Each row corresponds to a different neuron, and each column corresponds to a different time point.
-    - **Usage**: This data can be used to analyze the temporal dynamics of neuronal activity, such as identifying patterns of activation over time.
+    - This data can be used to analyze the temporal dynamics of neuronal activity, such as identifying patterns of activation over time.
-    - **Example**:

     .. code-block:: matlab